nnnGi/Nytescript/README.md

 ### Prerequisites

 * **Visual Studio Code (Preferably):** Used because there is an extension at [Nytescript on VSC Marketplace](https://marketplace.visualstudio.com/items?itemName=nnnGitHub.nytescript)
 * **Python 3.12 or higher:** Ensure you have Python installed on your system.
+Preferably 3.13 or 3.14.
 You can download it from [Python Downloads](https://www.python.org/downloads/).

 ### Installation
 1. Download Executable for Respective OS